 Last year, I paid a photographer (whom I found on Craigslist) $1,000 for one job.

 Compared to $50, that may sound a bit excessive… but hear me out.

-They were getting 100+ shots of four different properties I was trying to sell – all of which were situated the same subdivision – and each picture was going to make my properties look incredible.
+They were getting 100+ shots of four different properties I was trying to sell – all of which were situated in the same subdivision – and each picture was going to make my properties look incredible.

 With most pictures taken on a basic mobile phone, you'll get B grade quality (at best) and they'll come out looking like this:

-As you can see, it provides enough information to help a buyer understand what they’re getting (sort of), but it doesn’t really make a property look beautiful.
+As you can see, it provides enough information to help a buyer understand what they’re getting (sort of), but it doesn’t make a property look beautiful.